EvilVir/Nginx-Autoindex/README.md

 `My Secret Folder 1` has `.htpasswd` inside so access to this location will require authentication, as well as access to `My Secret Folder 2` and anything inside it.

 `My Folder 3` is again standard folder with public access.
 There is `.htpasswd` in `Sub Folder 2` but it isn't used so access to `Unsecured.mp3` is still public.

+## Future plans
+1. Implement more WebDav options (COPY, DELETE, MOVE, MKCOL) and interface for them
+2. Include more layouts and styles and separate them from main xlst file

 ## Credits